 Recently I had a thought about jazz music and what it might be able to teach us about business strategy and execution.

 Growing up my father introduced me to jazz during our driving expeditions across the country.
-Specifically my father enjoyed swing era jazz from the 1930s and 40s.
+Specifically, my father enjoyed swing-era jazz from the 1930s and 40s.
 Road trips with music from Duke Ellington, Benny Goodman, Glen Miller, Bert Kaempfert, Count Basie, Stan Kenton, Gene Krupa, and Les Brown to name a few filled the long miles.
 It was a lesson in the appreciation of music that I look back on with great fondness.
-I remember the trumpets, the clarinets, trombones, and smooth piano as the energy created by the music provided a soundtrack as the two of us, vagabonds, travelled the back highways (my dad steered clear of the Interstates as, according to him, they didn’t give a “real picture of America”) criss-crossing the Midwest between Wyoming and Ohio where my grandparents lived.
+I remember the trumpets, the clarinets, trombones, and smooth piano as the energy created by the music provided a soundtrack as the two of us, vagabonds, traveled the back highways (my dad steered clear of the Interstates as, according to him, they didn’t give a “real picture of America”) crisscrossing the Midwest between Wyoming and Ohio where my grandparents lived.

 So when I recently came across a performance by Hiromi Uehara it got me thinking about what jazz could teach us about business strategy.
 Jazz is hard to define in words.
 Even Wikipedia goes to great links to codify and describe the music of Jazz.
 Ultimately it is futile to try to describe Jazz with words and instead trust that when you hear Jazz you’ll know it.
 A deeply personal, unique experience for both the musician and the listener.
 No two performances are the same.